ZimaBlue-WAM/FactoSR/README.md

 If you find it help, please cite and star this project. 😊

 ```
-@inproceedings{yang2026unfold,
+@article{yang2026unfold,
-  title={Unfold The World: Factorize 4D Properties in Reinforcing Spatial Understanding},
+  title={Unfold The World: Factorize 4D Properties in Reinforcing Spatial Reasoning},
-  author={Yang, Yijun and Zheng, Shenghe and Li, Wenbo and Liu, Jianhui and Sun, Haoze and Zhang, Yanbing and Jiang, Jiaxiu and Song, Lin and Huang, Haoyang and Duan, Nan and Zhu, Lei},
+  author={Yang, Yijun and Zheng, Shenghe and Li, Wenbo and Liu, Jianhui and Sun, Haoze and Zhang, Yanbing and Jiang, Jiaxiu and Song, Lin and Huang, Haoyang and Duan, Nan and others},
-  booktitle={European Conference on Computer Vision},
-  year={2026},
-  organization={Springer}
+  journal={arXiv preprint arXiv:2609.03729},
+  year={2026}
 }
 ```